Spectral Functions of the Holstein Polaron: Exact and Approximate Solutions: Correlation functions

-This equation can now be used to check whether the spectral functions that we calculated using other methods are consistent with the QMC results.
+Eq.~(\ref{Supp:eq:Corr_From_Spec}) can now be used to check whether the spectral functions that we calculated using other methods are consistent with the QMC results.
 A calculation of the spectral functions from the QMC data would assume an analytical continuation which is an ill-defined procedure, particularly problematic when the spectrum has several pronounced peaks.
 Therefore, we have to settle for a comparison on the imaginary axis.

 Fig.~\ref{Supp:fig:CorrF_with_err} shows the imaginary time QMC, DMFT and HEOM correlation functions and their deviation from the QMC result, for parameters as in Fig.~\ref{fig:corF} of the main text.
 We see that the deviation is very small, the relative discrepancy being just a fraction of a percent at $T=1$.
 The discrepancy between the DMFT and QMC increases at lower temperatures when the nonlocal correlations are expected to be more important, but it remains quite small even at $T=0.4$.
-Interestingly, a better agreement of the DMFT results is at $k=0$ than at $k=\pi$.
+As we can see, the DMFT gives better results at $k=0$ than at $k=\pi$.

 In Fig.~\ref{Supp:fig:CorrF} we present the correlation function comparison over a broad set of parameters.
 The DMFT, HEOM and QMC are in excellent agreement, with the relative discrepancy of the order of one percent for $\tau \sim 1/T$.
 The SCMA results are also included for comparison.